- What is Liposuction?

-If you have isolated pockets of excess fat, liposuction can effectively slim and reshape many areas of the body that are prone to carrying a little bit of extra weight.
-While liposuction is not a cure-all procedure for patients struggling with weight loss, it can help those who are at or near their ideal weight reduce deposits of excess fat and recontour areas resistant to dieting efforts and exercise.
+Liposuction is a plastic surgery procedure that can remove excess fat and recontour nearly any area of the body for a slimmer look.
+While liposuction is not a cure-all treatment for patients struggling with weight loss, it can help those who are at or near their ideal weight achieve a smoother, leaner figure.
+Many patients desire liposuction to effectively slim and reshape fat deposits that are unresponsive to dieting efforts and exercise.
 Since fat cells cannot regenerate, their removal with liposuction is considered to be permanent.
-Dr. Kevin Cook at Midland Plastic Surgery Center can help you attain your goals with beautiful results.

 Benefits of Liposuction

 Liposuction can eliminate stubborn, diet- and exercise-resistant fat pockets from a range of body areas, including the:

 Dr. Cook can custom-tailor each liposuction procedure to meet your unique needs and expectations.
 Liposuction can be combined with tummy tuck surgery, breast surgery, or other procedures to provide a more complete cosmetic makeover.
 To learn how liposuction can help you achieve your individual cosmetic goals, please schedule a consultation with Dr. Cook today.

 The consultation process provides Dr. Cook with an opportunity to analyze your medical history, conduct a physical exam, and determine your liposuction candidacy.
 These one-on-one conversations allow him to carefully listen to your personal concerns and desires.
 Dr. Cook can then design a surgical plan to make your goals a reality.
 He values patient education, and will thoroughly discuss the potential risks and benefits of liposuction, empowering you to make well-informed decisions and feel confident about your treatment plan.